top of page

 PAPERS

-• Israelsson, J., Black, E., Neves, C. and Walshaw, D. (2023+).
+• Israelsson, J., Black, E., Neves, C. and Walshaw, D. (2024).
 Estimation and reduced bias estimation of the residual dependence index with unnamed marginals.
-Working paper.
-Supporting information available here.
+Preprint in here.

 • Einmahl, J.H.J., Ferreira, A., de Haan, L. Neves, C. and Zhou, C. (2022).
 Spatial dependence and space-time trend in extreme events.
 Annals of Statistics, 50(1), 30-52.
 Supplement available at: https://bit.ly/3hxXfVH